 Topping for chili (featured in my cookbook) or a Zucchini Succotash Casserole

-If you substitute honey for the sugar, this makes it even more moist.
-Simply replace the sugar with honey using a 1:1 ratio.
+If you want a more moist cornbread, substitute honey for the sugar using a 1:1 ratio.

 Another easy way to make this cornbread more moist is to add 1 tablespoon plain Greek yogurt, although I didn't find that to be necessary with the buttermilk.